Infinite ergodic theory meets Boltzmann statistics: Abstract

 \section{Abstract}

 We investigate the overdamped stochastic dynamics of a particle in an asymptotically flat external potential field, in contact with a thermal bath.
 For an infinite system size, the particles may escape the force field and diffuse freely at large length scales.
 The partition function diverges and hence the standard canonical ensemble fails.
 This is replaced with tools stemming from infinite ergodic theory.
-The Boltzmann factor $\exp(- V(x)/k_BT)$, even though not normalized, still describes integrable observables, like energy and occupation times.
-This infinite density is derived heuristically using an entropy maximization principle, as well as via a first-principles calculation using an eigenfunction expansion in the continuum of low-energy states.
-It provides a statistical law for regions in space where the force field is important, for example particles in the vicinity of a wall or in an optical trap.
-The ergodic properties of integrable observables are given by the Aaronson-Darlin-Kac theorem.
-A generalised virial theorem is derived, showing how the virial coefficient describes the delay in the diffusive spreading of the particles, found at large distances.
+Boltzmann-Gibbs statistics, even though not normalized, still describes integrable observables, like energy and occupation times.
+The Boltzmann infinite density is derived heuristically using an entropy maximization principle, as well as via a first-principles calculation using an eigenfunction expansion in the continuum of low-energy states.
+A generalized virial theorem is derived, showing how the virial coefficient describes the delay in the diffusive spreading of the particles, found at large distances.
+When the process is non-recurrent, e.g. diffusion in three dimensions with a Coulomb-like potential, we use weighted time averages to restore basic canonical relations between time and ensemble averages.